pojntfx/panrpc/README.md

 }
 ```

+> [!IMPORTANT]
+> The following limitations on which methods can be exposed as RPCs exist:
+>
+> - Methods must have `ILocalContext` as their first argument
+> - Methods can not have variadic arguments

 To start turning the `BrewCoffee` method into an RPC, create an instance of the class and pass it to a [panrpc Registry](https://pojntfx.github.io/panrpc/classes/Registry.html) like so:

 ```typescript